-CoolSpools Database was previously known as "Slipstream" and was available as both a standalone module and also as part of the complete CoolSpools PLUS suite, the earlier version of which was V5R1M0.
+CoolSpools Database was previously known as "Slipstream" and was available as both a standalone module and as part of the complete CoolSpools PLUS suite, the earlier version of which was V5R1M0.
 Now, CoolSpools Database is packaged as a product option (option 4) of the CoolSpools package, which has been assigned the overall version number V7R1M0.
+Ariadne Software Limited continue to develop and publish new functionality on an ongoing basis, but new functionality is only being added to V7R1M0, and not to older versions.